Dr. Biglin is featured on Fox Sports Detroit as taking care of Bethany Watterworth!

 Come attend a free lecture on Shoulder Pain — It’s Common Causes and Treatments by Dr. Bicos at The Community House in Birmingham, MI, on Wednesday, April 23rd from 6:30 – 8:30 PM.

-Dr. Bicos will discuss the anatomy of the shoulder in terms you can understand, the most common tests that help us diagnose your shoulder pain, and the 5 most common causes of shoulder pain with their treatment options.
+Dr. Bicos will discuss the anatomy of the shoulder in terms you can understand, the most common tests and the cost of functional medicine tests that help us diagnose your shoulder pain, and the 5 most common causes of shoulder pain with their treatment options.

 Be prepared when you go and see your physician on the questions to ask!